+The Action Plan makes reference to the creation of several committees to study various aspects of community development and prepare various master plans.
+Where practical, these tasks should be combined in order to be more efficient and effective in meeting the stated goals and objectives of the Comprehensive Plan.
 The Action Plan is an essential component of the Comprehensive Plan.
-It transforms the plan recommendations into specific tasks and prioritizes those tasks based on issues such as need, availability of community resources, and interdependencies.
+It that transforms the plan recommendations into specific tasks and prioritizes those tasks based on such issues such as urgency of problemneed. availability of community interdependencies.
 It is intended to aid the Town in identifying the next steps to be taken upon Plan adoption.
-The Action Plan provides guidance on how and when recommendations may be implemented.
-Time frames are general and represent what might reasonably be accomplished over the next 10 years.
+The Action Plan provides guidance on how and when recommendations could may be implemented.
+Time frames are general and represent what might reasonably be accomplished over the next 210 years.

-An action plan also carefully balances focus, organization, and flexibility to adjust to the dynamics of the community and new opportunities.
-Some tasks may logically come before others, such as when the initiation of one task is dependent upon the outcome of another.
+An action plan-is also carefully balancesmeant to provide focus, and organization, and flexibility but should not be rigid so as to miss opportunities or fail-to adjust to the dynamics of the community and new opportunities.
+Some tasks will-may logically come before others, especially such as when the initiation of one task is dependent upon the outcome of another.
 Many of the tasks are interrelated on some level and an individual action's effect on other tasks should always be considered.
 However, in many instances, community interest, budget, and outside or regional influences may elevate one task over another.

-The purpose of this Action Plan is to provide the community with a path towards achieving its vision.
-Public consensus on the order and timing of these tasks is critical to achieving the support and leadership of elected officials.
+The purpose of this Action Plan is to provide the community with direction; a path towards achieving its vision.
+Prioritization is based primarily on community interests and needs.
+Public consensus on the order and timing of these tasks is critical to achieving the support and leadership of the elected officials.

-Tasks are grouped into immediate, short-term, on-going, and long-term time frames.
+Tasks are grouped into immediate, short-term, on-goingmedium, and long-term time frames.
 Immediate tasks should be the priority after adoption of the plan.
-These tasks address the issues of highest and most immediate importance, as identified through this planning process.
 Short-term tasks should be completed very soon after the adoption of the Comprehensive Plan.
+These tasks address the issues of highest and most immediate concernimportance, as identified through this planning process.
+Short-term tasks should be completed very soon after the adoption of the Comprehensive Plan.
 These tasks are also of high importance, but may require more time to initiate than the immediate tasks.
+Medium term tasks should be completed in the next 2 4 years.
 Long term tasks are those that are expected to occur in excess of 5 years out.
-These tasks are typically dependent on the outcome of short term tasks, or are simply not of high priority at this time.
+These tasks-and are typically dependent on the outcome of short-and medium term tasks, or are simply not of high priority at this time.